jhilikb/NLCUNet/README.md

 b.
 Generate .csv files denotive sum of all the values>0.5 and values<0.5.

 c. pass these .csv to generate the graph.

+#Cite

+The paper "H2CGAN: Manageble AI for scene understanding tasks in hazy/rainy environment" is submitted to TIP IEEE.
+Authors are Pragya Mishra, Jhilik Bhattacharya, RK Sharma and Giovanni Ramponi.